-Challapalooza is Greater Boston’s Jew-ish Music
+Challapalooza, Greater Boston’s Jew-ish Music

 live music by fantastic local Jewish musicians, with delicious food from Jewish & kosher food trucks